Partially massless theory in three dimensions and self-dual massive gravity: Self-Dual Massive Gravity on (A)dS Background

 in a such way that

-In this way, the self dual massive spin 2 keeps the propagation of one degree of freedom when is minimally coupled on (A)dS background, namely $h_{mn}^{Tt+}$, since $h_{mn}^{Tt-} = 0$ on shell.
+In this way, the self-dual massive spin-2 keeps the propagation of one degree of freedom when is minimally coupled on (A)dS background, namely $h_{mn}^{Tt+}$, since $h_{mn}^{Tt-} = 0$ on shell.
 By iterating the field equation, we obtain that $h_{mn}^{Tt+}$ satisfies